PrefectHQ/prefect-aws/docs/ecs_guide.md

+# ECS Worker Guide

-## Why use ECS for flow execution?
+## Why use ECS for flow run execution?

 ECS (Elastic Container Service) tasks are a good option for executing Prefect 2 flow runs for several reasons: